 - She was short, and petite, and cute, with little Lilliputian feet.
 She walked so light, like on top of her own miniature clouds.

-Oh, what can I say!
+Oh, what else can I say!
 Now is the time for poetry, but I’m no poet.
 I’ll say this, though.
 She was wonderful, and I loved her so much.
 I hope to God she knew that.